• Home

 - Reed Kasaoka, Buyer, Dave & Adams Card World

-There are nearly 24,000 PSA graded 1986 Fleer Michael Jordan Rookie Cards.
-In addition. there are 3000 SGC graded Jordan rookies and roughly 13,000 Beckett graded Jordan rookie cards for a grand total of over 40,000.
-Thus, there are still many 'raw', ungraded Fleer Jordan rookie cards out there.
+There are nearly 26,000 PSA-graded 1986 Fleer Michael Jordan Rookie Cards, 3000 SGC-graded Jordan rookies, and roughly 13,000 Beckett-graded Jordan rookie cards, for a grand total of over 40,000.
+Thus, many ‘raw,’ ungraded Fleer Jordan rookie cards are still out there.

 However, it is believed that Star Company issued 5,000 or fewer full sets of the 1984-85 Star Basketball set, making Jordan's three Star 'XRC' cards much rarer.